Mutter Courage am Hansaplatz

 What is the current situation of art in urban space?
 What are contemporary forms of urban art?
 What potential do they have?
 What are fitting structures, forms and communication methods for contemporary art in public space?

-On the basis of these questions the Art and Culture Department of Bezirksamt Mitte, Berlin launched a pilot project for art in urban space (2018-2019) - on the recommendation of the Advisory Committee for Art (BAK) of the Senate Department for Culture and Europe.
+On the basis of these questions the Art and Culture Department of Bezirksamt Mitte, Berlin launched a project for art in urban space (2018-2019) - on the recommendation of the Advisory Committee for Art (BAK) of the Senate Department for Culture and Europe.
 Elke Falat was entrusted with the artistic direction.

 The Hansaviertel was built in the 1950s as the “City of Tomorrow”.
 For this project artists are invited to examine how well the concepts that inspired the design of the Hansaviertel have survived the test of time.
 The overarching question here stems from urban space research: “How do spaces affect people and people affect spaces?”
 (Prof. Dr. Jürgen Hasse).